 As 2021 winds down and we look forward to a new year, I wanted to talk about resolutions.
 Not your personal plans to eat better or exercise more in 2022, but your ambitions for your garden next year.
 Now is the perfect time to think about what you want to do in the new year and make a plan, so that when spring rolls around, you are ready to act.

-To help out, here’s my list of 10 resolutions that gardeners might want to tackle in 2021.
+To help out, here’s my list of 10 resolutions for the new year.

 - Have a bird feeder.
 Actually, this is one you can do right now.
 Birds are even more reliant on us right now than during the warmer months, so outfit a nearby tree with a bird feeder and keep it well stocked.

 - Buy or make a compost bin.
 You can purchase a composter for anywhere from $50 to $500, but it’s also easy enough to make one for about $20 or less.
 Good for the environment and good for your garden.

 - Learn to prune properly.
 Invest in good pruning shears (we have plenty at Warner’s) and learn how to take care of your trees.
 We have pruning guides for both deciduous and conifer trees.